 Successful businesses usually become successful because they put the needs of their customers at the heart of decision-making.

-Some companies use Bain Consulting’s Net Promoter Score as a key performance indicator.
-If you’ve not heard of NPS, you’ll have been exposed to it every time someone has asked you to rate the likelihood that they would recommend a company, product, or a service to a friend or colleague.
+Some companies use Bain Consulting’s Net Promoter Score (NPS) as a key performance indicator.
+Every time someone asks you to rate the likelihood that they would recommend a company, product, or a service to a friend or colleague, they are measuring their NPS.
 Bain certainly believe that having the interests of customers at the heart of the business is key to success.
 They describe it as “the business equivalent of the Golden Rule: Treat others as you would have them treat you”.
 Running a property business is no different.

 Responsible landlords have the interests of their customers, ie renters, at the heart of decision-making.
-It’s part of taking taking into account environmental, social and governance (ESG) factors into account when running a property business.
+It’s part of taking into account environmental, social and governance (ESG) factors when running a property business.
 Click here for my blog post on why ESG is important to the private landlord.

 Jane Scroggs of Beam agrees with this approach, and says that a responsible landlord is one who “recognises their duty of care towards their tenants”.
 By this, she means that a responsible landlord is proactive and responsive with repairs and maintenance, and takes into account the wellbeing of their tenants.

 Part of being tenant-centric is being reliable, and doing what you say you’ll do, when you say you’ll do it.
 It also means treating your renters with respect and courtesy.
 Keep the tone of messages and emails professional, and respond promptly to their messages.

 However, being tenant-centric doesn’t mean being a push-over, and agreeing to everything the renters ask for.
 Sometimes they will make unreasonable requests, eg costly structural changes to the property where there are no safety concerns.
 However, it’s best to chat through issues amicably to come up with a way forward.